 - Total timeline from application to energisation: 60–120 days

-IEC Standards Required for NEM Approval
+IEC Standards for Grid Interconnection & Anti-Islanding Approval (MEA/PEA)

 | Standard | Applies To | Purpose |